etolhurst/FantasyFootballBot/README.md

-#### FantasyFootballBot
+# FantasyFootballBot

-a Reddit bot uses Reddit API to send a message to my personal Reddit account every time a player from my fantasy football team is mentioned in the fantasy football subreddit.
+A Reddit bot uses Reddit API to send a message to my personal Reddit account every time a player from my fantasy football team is mentioned in the fantasy football subreddit.

 ## How To Run